 Give a man a fish and you feed him for day: teach a man to fish and you feed him for a lifetime.

-With five years experience of tutoring and guest lecturing to professional writing undergraduates at UniSA and as a sought after writer and editor, I am well equipped to meet your training needs.
+With five years experience of tutoring and guest lecturing professional writing undergraduates at UniSA and as a sought after writer and editor, I am well equipped to meet your training needs.
 I have run a number of tailored writing and editing workshops for teachers, school principals and administrators.

 The writer’s hat